My my the days go by, and we all chase the light.

 To my hundreds of cousins, uncles, aunts, Mom, et al. Hold each other as needed.
 I suspect it will not be needed.
 90 years is a long time.

-To the rest of you, here is Grandma as i remember.
-Sometimes in the 1970s, at a craft show selling my Mom’s candles.
+To the rest of you, above Grandma as i remember.
+Sometimes in the 1970s, at a craft show selling my Mom’s candles at some craft fair.
 I was the frequent sidekick and candle maker and these times make me happy.
 Before i knew of tension caused by beliefs, intolerance – there is no judgement or blame.
 It is me.